 The natural environment

-Auckland's natural environment not only supports its people, but it is home to many special local ecosystems and is essential for the survival of both indigenous wildlife and species from across the world.
+Auckland's natural environment not only supports its people, but it is home to many special local ecosystems.
+It is essential for the survival of both indigenous wildlife and species from across the world.

-For example, the Kaipara Harbour, the Firth of Thames and the Manukau Harbour provide feeding and breeding grounds for many coastal and migratory birds, including threatened species such as the wrybill, bar-tailed godwit and New Zealand dotterel.
+For example, the Kaipara Harbour, the Firth of Thames and the Manukau Harbour provide feeding and breeding grounds for many coastal and migratory birds.
+These include threatened species such as the wrybill, bar-tailed godwit and New Zealand dotterel.

 Some native species are not found outside New Zealand and are under threat of extinction, such as: